Pupil Premium & Sport Premium Funding Information

 - to build capacity and capability within the school to ensure that improvements made now will benefit pupils joining the school in future years

-For the 2017 to 2018 academic year, there is a new condition requiring schools to publish how many pupils within their Yr6 cohort are meeting the national curriculum requirement to swim competently, confidently and proficiently over a distance of at least 25 metres, use a range of strokes effectively and perform safe self-rescue in different water-based situations.
-In our current Yr6, 64% of this cohort achieved this when last assessed (Yr3).
-We will be running top-up sessions for the children who did not achieve the minimum standard in the Summer Term 2018 and will reassess at this point.
+Schools are required to publish how many pupils within their Yr6 cohort are meeting the national curriculum requirement to swim competently, confidently and proficiently over a distance of at least 25 metres, use a range of strokes effectively and perform safe self-rescue in different water-based situations.

 In our 2018-19 Yr6 class, 63% of the cohort attained the statutory swimming requirements.